-An estimated 38 million Americans wear contact lenses to see clearly.
+An estimated 45 million people in the U.S. wear contact lenses to see clearly.
 Unfortunately, there are also an estimated 1 million doctor visits in the United States every year for eye infections due to improper contact lens care, according to the Centers for Disease Control and Prevention (CDC).

 It is very important that you choose high quality contact lenses that are properly fitted to the exact shape of your eyes.
 However, even if you have the best lenses, if you don’t wear or care for your contacts properly, you will have an increased risk of developing keratitis.

 Keratitis is corneal inflammation often caused by an infection stemming from exposure to fungi, bacteria or other microbes.
 Keratitis can cause pain, scarring and vision disturbances…even blindness.

 You can avoid eye irritations by using contact lenses safely: